JDeutr/SmartGrid-Team-11/README.md

 The prim algorithm generates a minimum spanning trees of the batteries and their assigned houses.

 The simulated annealing algorithm finds the lowest cost of the smart grid by randomly assigning houses to different batteries.
-The change is adopted when the cost is lower than the cost of the previous state.
-The state is optimized over many iterations.
+The change is adopted when the cost is lower than the cost of the previous state or when the temperature function allows a state with a higher cost.
+The state is optimized over 10000 iterations.

 <br/>To run:
 <br/> python main.py (district) (amount of times) (algorithm) (type of cost calculation)